-Rally funds research in the following areas:
+Rally funds pediatric cancer research in the following areas:

 The following will not be reviewed:

-- Grants that have no direct relevance to pediatric cancer nor fall within the scope of the Collaborative Grant Application Guidelines
+- Grants that have no direct relevance to pediatric cancer nor fall within the scope of the Collaborative Grant Application Guidelines.

-- Proposals for funding of infrastructure programs
+- Proposals for funding of infrastructure programs.

-- Incomplete applications and/or applications received after the deadline
+- Incomplete applications and/or applications received after the deadline.

-- Fellowship Grants – Grants are for one or two years of support.
+- Fellow Grants – Grants are for one or two years of support.
 At the end of the award you may apply for additional funding the next grant cycle.
 Each funded grant will be awarded up to $50,000 per year.

-- Young Investigator and Independent Investigator Research Grants – Grants are for one or two years of support.
+- Young Investigator and Independent Investigator Grants – Grants are for one or two years of support.
 At the end of the award you may apply for additional funding the next grant cycle.
 Each funded grant will be awarded up to $50,000 per year.

 - Consortium Grants (three or more institutions collaborating on a grant-supported research project): Grants are for one or two years of support.
 At the end of the award you may apply for additional funding the next grant cycle.
 Each funded grant will be awarded up to $100,000 per year.